 Individual grievances should be filed for the following issues:

 Grievances should be individualized to reflect the specific circumstances and concerns of individual members.
-However, members may adapt and customize the template grievance language provided in our frequently asked questions section
+You may adapt and customize the template grievance language provided in our frequently asked questions section.
+However, you should always go through your union when submitting a grievance.
+Contact your local and/or component for support from a steward or labour relations officer.

 PSAC’s legal challenges

 Given the profound impact this decision has on workers, PSAC took immediate legal action by filing two unfair labour practice complaints with the Federal Public Sector Labour Relations and Employment Board on behalf of the FB and the PA, SV, TC, and EB bargaining units.
+The Union of Taxation Employees (UTE), a componeent of PSAC, did the same on behalf of members at CRA.
 These complaints accuse the employer of bad faith bargaining.

 PSAC demands the employer revoke these unilateral changes and engage in meaningful consultation to restore trust and adherence to the previously agreed upon terms.